Jump toUpdate content

 This guide explains how to order an additional disk from the Dedibox console and how to use it as datastore in a local ESXi environment by following these steps:

-Note that instead of adding additoonal disks to your server, you can also use remote storage based on our RPN-SAN product to add an additonal datastore to your ESXi host.
+Note that instead of adding additional disks to your server, you can also use remote storage based on our RPN-SAN service to add an additional datastore to your ESXi host.

 Connect to the Dedibox Console.

-Click Server -> Server list to see the list of your Scaleway Dedibox dedicated servers.
+Click Server > Server list to see the list of your Dedibox dedicated servers.

 Select the Dedibox to configure from the list and click Manage

 Select either an USB disk or an Internal disk for your server.Important:

 The setup cost displayed is a one-time fee billed for the physical installation of the disk in the chassis.Important: